CatMMachado/rest-apis/Tutorial/Rest/RestApis.md

 REST APIs are one of the most common architectures in .NET backend development.
 ASP.NET Core offers a powerful and flexible way to expose HTTP endpoints, and documenting these APIs is essential for both internal collaboration and external consumption.

-In this section, we focus on generating and customizing API documentation for REST services using **Swashbuckle**, a popular library that integrates Swagger/OpenAPI tooling into ASP.NET Core applications.
+In this section, we focus on generating and customizing API specifications for REST services using **Swashbuckle**, a popular library that integrates Swagger/OpenAPI tooling into ASP.NET Core applications.

 ### Swashbuckle